 2. Enable browser caching?

 Caching is storing copies of files so that the browser can load them faster on repeat visits.
-By enabling browser caching, the browser does not have to re-download all the files each time, thus reducing loading time.
+By enabling browser caching, the browser does not have to re-download all the files each time, reducing loading time.

 3. Remove unnecessary plugins and scripts